 Error Breakdown We conducted a manual error analysis of the results so far.
 In particular, we categorized answers from the best generation model (open-book GPT-3 with GCS) into three categories: correct, retrieval error, and reading comprehension error.
-For the 179 questions, the breakdown was the following: correct (52%), retrieval error (34%), and reading comprehension error (13%).
-This suggests that the key to instantenous applications of question answering is accurate, up-to-date information retrieval.
+For the questions from the first six weeks, the breakdown was the following: correct (52%), retrieval error (34%), and reading comprehension error (13%).
+This suggests that the key to instantaneous applications of question answering is accurate, up-to-date information retrieval.